cmaureir/progra-alma/lectures/lecture2.rst

     sum = n + m
     print 'The sum of n and m is:', sum

-The first three lines are assignments, and the last one is a function call.
+The first three lines are assignments and the last one is a function call.
 Running the program,
-each of these statements is executed, one after the other, once.
+each of these statements are executed once, one after another.

 .. index:: control statement

-Besides the simple statements, which are sequentially executed, there are the **control statements** allowing modify the program flow introducing loops and conditionals.
+Besides simple statements,
+which are sequentially executed, there are **control statements** that allow modifying the program flow, introducing loops and conditionals.

 .. index:: conditional

-A **conditional** is a statement set which can or can not execute, depending of a condition result.
+A **conditional** is a statement set which can or can not be executed, depending on the result of a condition.

 .. index:: loop

 A **loop** is a statement set
-which are executed several times, until one of the end condition was satisfied.
+which is executed several times, until one of the end condition are satisfied.

 .. index:: indentation

-The conditionals and the loops contains other statements.
+The conditionals and the loops contain other statements.
 To indicate this relation
-python use the **indentation**: the contained statements are not written in the same column that the control statement, but more to the right::
+python uses the **indentation**: the contained statements are not written in the same column as the control statement, but more to the right::

     n = int(raw_input())